Nelson W. Polsby: Career

-Polsby taught at the University of Wisconsin–Madison (1960–61) and Wesleyan University (1961-1968) before moving to the University of California, Berkeley in 1967; from 1988 to 1999, he was director of Berkeley's Institute of Governmental Studies (IGS).
-He was a member of the Council on Foreign Relations and a fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science, and the National Academy of Public Administration.
+Polsby was a teacher at the University of Wisconsin, Madison (1960–61) and Wesleyan University (1961-1968).
+He then moved to California and started teaching at the University of California, Berkeley in 1967.
+From 1988 to 1999, he was director of Berkeley's Institute of Governmental Studies (IGS).
+He was a member of the Council on Foreign Relations as well as a fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science and the National Academy of Public Administration.